20% to remember

 • there is a big difference between instance graph and state space

-State vs search state
+State vs search space

 • state space